Director of Pupil Personnel (DPP)

 According to school board policy, Nelson County students are required to attend school regularly and punctually.

 Any student from age six through seventeen who has been absent from school without a valid excuse for three days or more or tardy without a valid excuse on three days or more is a truant.
-(A student who is absent for sixty minutes or less of the regularly scheduled school day is tardy.)
+(A student who is absent for thirty-five percent or less of the regularly scheduled school day is tardy.)
 Any student who has been reported as a truant two or more times is a habitual truant.

 When a student is declared a habitual truant, the parent may be notified by a certified letter and/or by a personal visit.
 If truancy continues, both parent(s) and student may be required to attend the Truancy Mediation Program in which reasons for truancy are discussed and solutions for truancy are formulated.